Notuom/gpmdp-output/README.md

 Listens to the Playback interface of GPMDP and outputs formatted track information and album art files.

-Very simple script but it's handy for streaming currently played song from GPMDP and doesn't require configuration unless you want to customize the output.
+Very simple script, but it's handy for streaming currently played song from GPMDP and it doesn't require configuration unless you want to customize the output.

 ## Features